Skip to main content

 850-488-6251

-The FWC Division of Law Enforcement’s 1,072 members, including 878 sworn personnel, operate in six regions throughout the state.
+The FWC Division of Law Enforcement’s over 1,000 members, including 890 sworn personnel, operate in six regions throughout the state.
 FWC officers are responsible for uniformed patrol and investigative law enforcement services on more than 8,400 miles of coastline, 13,200 square miles of offshore waters, and more than 34 million acres of land encompassing a variety of habitats including private lands, wildlife management areas, state parks and forests.
-FWC officers stand as sentinels for the conservation of Florida’s natural resources and the public who utilize these resources.
+FWC officers stand as sentinels for the conservation of Florida’s natural resources and the public who use these resources.
 FWC officers are highly trained, versatile law enforcement officers with full police powers and statewide jurisdiction.
 Cooperative agreements with the National Marine Fisheries Service and the U.S. Fish and Wildlife Service cross-deputize FWC officers to enforce federal marine fisheries and wildlife laws, thus ensuring state and federal consistency in resource protection.

 FWC officers are an effective model of modern law enforcement multi-tasking – providing law enforcement that: